Staten Island Joint Custody Lawyer

 There is No Presumption of Joint Custody

-Staten Island Family Court doesn’t begin a case from any assumption that joint custody is what’s best for a child.
-On the contrary, it is in your best interest to work with a Staten Island joint custody attorney to file a request for joint custody of your children.
-You will need to explain why you believe it’s in the best interests of the child to be under the shared custody of both parents.
+Staten Island Family Court doesn’t begin a case from any assumption that joint custody is what’s for a child.
+On the contrary, it is in your interest to work with a Staten Island joint custody attorney to file a request for joint custody of your children.
+You will need to explain why you believe it’s in the interests of the child to be under the shared custody of both parents.

 Some situations where joint custody might be appropriate were documented in the New York case of Trolf v.
 Trolf.
 The court can grant joint custody to parents who can get along reasonably well.
-They say that the best situations are ones where the parents can be friendly with one another and work together for the good of the children.
+They say that the situations are ones where the parents can be friendly with one another and work together for the good of the children.

 Points of difference in a marriage shouldn’t prevent a qualified mother or father from having joint custody of their children.
 It doesn’t matter if the parents are not friends with each other.
 What makes the difference is whether they can reasonably cooperate for the sake of the children.

 According to New York law, legal custody is the ability of a parent to make primary life decisions for a minor child.
 These decisions include such matters as religion, education, and medical matters.
 Joint legal custody exists when both parents share in making primary life decisions for a minor child.

 Pursuant to New York law, physical custody is the right of a parent to provided a residence for a minor child.
 Joint legal custody is a situation in which both parents provide a residence for a minor child a substantial amount of time.